 Filtration is a purely physical separation: liquid particles can pass through the pores, while larger solid particles cannot.

 Chromatography, however, involves interactions at the molecular level, with unstable or even permanent bonds between solutes, solvents, and stationary phases.

-Filter paper in the chemical experiment is a relatively important supply, so, we want to be skilled in the use of filter paper, which is a necessary procedure in each of our chemical experiments.
+Filter paper for laboratory use is a relatively important supply, so, we want to be skilled in the use of filter paper, which is a necessary procedure in each of our chemical experiments.
 Filter paper most filter paper is made of cotton fiber, so we have to use different methods for different purposes.
 Moreover, because it is made of fiber, it has innumerable holes in its surface through which liquid particles can pass, whereas larger solid particles cannot.

 Chromatography is actually a method to diffuse different substances in the solution in the separation, generally speaking, because different substances on the filter paper diffusion rate are not the same, with the passage of time, to different parts of the filter paper.

-Using filter paper for chromatography is also called paper chromatography.
-If you know anything about the experiment of separating chlorophyll in biology class, you can use paper chromatography.
+Using filter paper for chromatography is also called chromatography filter paper.
+If you know anything about the experiment of separating chlorophyll in biology class, you can use paper chromatography filter paper.